 The practice had a clear vision and strategy to deliver high quality care and promote good outcomes for patients.
 There was a leadership structure but at times there was a lack of clarity as to who was responsible for certain tasks such as handling hospital communications.
 The practice had a number of policies and procedures to govern activity and held regular governance meetings.
 However, policies were not always well embedded.
 For example, for handling communications from other healthcare organisations.
 Some actions from audits were not implemented.
-Some risks were not formally assessed although it was evident that they had been considered, such as those related to the current renovation of the building.
+Some risks were not formally assessed such as those related to blind loop cords and infection control.
+Clinical waste bins were not kept secure..

 The practice had systems in place for notifiable safety incidents and ensured this information was shared with staff to ensure appropriate action was taken.
-The practice sought feedback from patients, which it acted on.
+The practice sought feedback from staff and patients, which it acted on.